 N.B.
-Don't forget if you leave wildlife refuge areas (≥ 500m2) for at least 2 weeks post-mowing you increase the chances of survival of the corncrake (and other wildlife) and are eligible for the Refuge area payment.
+Don't forget if you leave wildlife refuge areas (≥ 500m2) for 2-4 weeks post-mowing you increase the chances of survival of the corncrake (and other wildlife) and are eligible for additional payments.
 Refuge areas must be identified in the submitted plan and will be verified by the project team.